new-guy/screeps-os/README.md

 4) Scheduler updates priorities
     - For remaining processes, see if we have enough non-CPU resources to run them.
 If so, increment its priority (in the metadata)

+## Goals

+### MVP

+- Able to add processes
+- Able to run processes
+- Able to add too many processes for one tick and have them run over the course of multiple ticks

+### V1

+- Able to add subprocesses
+- Able to postpone running processes because we don't have enough resources
+    - Need to be able to assign different amounts of resources based upon different criteria.
+Initially just different resources per class type.
+For example, gatherers vs combat.
+Eventually we need to do that on the room AND role level
+- Able to have processes sleep